JacobBaqleh1/nextjs-skatespot-guesser/README.md

 - 🛹 Skate spot database
 - 🔄 Round-based gameplay with new images each time
 - 📱 Mobile-friendly responsive UI
-- 🔒 Secure, client-only experience — no accounts or backend required (yet!)
+- 🔒 Secure sign in

 ## 🧰 Tech Stack